-Computer science programs teach computer architecture, computational theory, object-oriented programming,, and data structures.
-They give you a good theoretical foundation, but a web developer has to be able to get down and code in the languages that are currently used in website development.
+Computer science programs teach computer architecture, computational theory, object-oriented programming, and data structures.
+They give you a good theoretical foundation, but a web developer must get down and code in the languages currently used in website development.
 This requires independent learning and tons of practice.

 Web development professionals often work on the back-end structure of websites, but learning front-end web design can be a huge plus.
 Web design usually looks at a website’s usability and visual appeal.
 Designers focus on how users interact with websites to create websites that focus the viewer’s attention on the most important aspects.

-As a web development professional, you can either opt for short courses or degree programs in web design or go through the online resources for some self-taught web design to bolster your skills.
+As a web development professional, you can opt for short courses or degree programs in web design or go through online resources for self-taught web design to bolster your skills.